Cape Verde

 Santiago

-Here are some ideas for trips to Cape Verde all of which can be adapted for you and we are always happy to create a bespoke trip from scratch.
+Here are some trip ideas to Cape Verde that can be tailored to your needs.
+We are always happy to create a bespoke trip from scratch.

 Ribeira de Paul, Santo Antao